physicsgoddess1972/Precipitable-Water-Model/paper.md

 With sufficient data, the correlation profile generated by PMAT can approximate the amount of PWV.
 As apart of this process we have implemented a data parition and mean filter function to both minimize measurement errors and refine the data for the regression model.
 In addition, to reduce the random bias that is carried with the data parition process  we have implemented an iterative process for computing the exponential regression statistics and coefficients.
 All results are saved to a human-readable file for all steps in this process.

 ## Software Products
 The PMAT suite can generate a variety of data products.
+There are currently five major plot sets:

+- time series
+- analytics
+- instrumentation time series
+- charts
+- poster style

+Also, the program can generate a series of data products including:
+- clear sky and overcast data files containing the date, temperature, and mean PWV
+- a machine learning data set containing the date, temperature, mean PWV, and the correponding data label

 # Future Developments
 As we continue to develop and maintain the PMAT software, we intend to add additional modules and optional analytical functions.
 One of the major developments is a machine learning module that utilizes TensorFlow's support vector machine framework to classify the dataset into a binary weather condition scheme.